arlac77/npm-package-walker/README.md

 ## defaultDependencyTypes

-dependency types used by default
+Dependency types used by default

 *   dependencies
 *   devDependencies